 Yes, it's true that the alternate logo is used on more of an as-needed basis but that doesn't mean it should be left forgotten in a DropBox file somewhere, never to see the light of day.

 When in doubt about the effectiveness or format of the primary logo, consider using the alternate logo instead - you won't regret it!

 Now it's your turn to tell me about your familiarity or experience with alternate logos.
 Do you have one as part of your design identity?
 Have you ever used the alternate logo on your website or in marketing materials?
 Have you designed your own out of necessity?
 Why or why not?
 I'd love to know so leave me a note in the comments!

 If you haven't already, be sure to grab my free guide to designing your alternate logo in Canva.
-Just click the button below and it'll be delivered straight to your inbox!
+Just enter your email address below and it'll be delivered straight to your inbox!

 Interested in learning more about what it takes to get a website up and running?
 My free 7 day e-course will walk you through everything you need to know.
 Sign up for it today!